react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 Here `FeedStack` is the value returned by `createXNavigator` (e.g. `const FeedStack = createNativeStackNavigator<FeedStackParamList>()`).

 Typed hooks handle navigator nesting automatically.
-If you setup and use typed hooks, you don't need to combine navigation props manually with `CompositeScreenProps` or `CompositeNavigationProp`.
+If you setup and use typed hooks, you don't need to combine navigation objects manually with `CompositeScreenProps` or `CompositeNavigationProp`.
 The hooks compose the nested navigator types based on the screen name automatically, so manual types for dynamic navigation structures get much simpler:

 ```diff lang=ts
 - type ProfileScreenNavigationProp = CompositeNavigationProp<